This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Here’s my review of the popular full-day Greek island cruise from Athens.
 One of the best day trips from Athens, it takes you to three of the Saronic Islands.

 I spent four nights in Athens and I knew I had to spend one of my days visiting a Greek island.
 It didn’t matter which one, I just really wanted to step foot on a Greek island 😂.
-Well, thanks to Tinggly, my wish came true.
+Well, my wish came true thanks to Tinggly!
 I went on this full-day Saronic Islands day trip from Athens.
 It was a long day, but it was definitely worth it.
 Here’s my recap of this particular Greek island cruise from Athens.

 Firstly, a brief overview of Tinggly

 If you’ve been following along for a while, you may know that I worked with Tinggly when I visited Hawaii in 2017.
 I did a day tour that allowed me to see some of Oahu’s top sights – it was awesome.
 Tinggly is all about gifting experiences.
-You can check out this map for a full glimpse of the experiences available across the world.
 You basically pay a set amount and the recipient can choose from hundreds of experiences in over 100 countries.
 Tinggly is also committed to supporting sustainable projects.
 “With the help of our partners, one Tinggly gift not only removes 15kgs of plastics but also offsets 200% of CO2 emissions produced during the chosen experience.”
 It’s the best present to buy that special someone year-round.

 Just one of the experiences a recipient can choose with a Tinggly gift is a Greek island cruise from Athens.
-Here’s the link for the exact tour I did, if you’d like more information.
 Now, when they say it’s a full-day trip from Athens, they mean it.
-I was picked up from a hotel near my hostel before 7 am and didn’t return until it was close to 8 pm.
+I was picked up from a hotel near my hostel before 7 a.m. and didn’t return until it was close to 8 p.m.
 It was a long day, but a good day.
 I wanted to talk a bit more about the onboard experience before I dive into the three Greek islands we visited.

 This was where I met my Greek sidekick – this cute cat.
 I’m not a cat person, but he/she was very photogenic.
 You will quickly learn that cats are everywhere in Athens and the islands, but they’re well taken care of by locals.

-The second island we visited was Poros.
-The best thing to do in Poros is to follow the steps and signs up to the clock tower.
+The second Greek isle we visited was Poros.
+The best thing to do in Poros is to follow the steps and signs from the port up to the clock tower.
 From this viewpoint, you see across to mainland Greece, which is pretty cool.
 There are also souvenir shops conveniently located right where the ship docks.
 I also went for a walk towards the town, but there wasn’t a lot happening on this sleepy Sunday in Poros.

 Our final destination on this Greek island cruise from Athens was Aegina.
-As it’s the island closest to the capital, Aegina is both a popular day trip from Athens and a summer holiday destination for Athenians.
-Apparently many locals have summer homes on the island, which is known for its pistachios.
+As it’s the island closest to the capital in the Saronic Gulf, Aegina is both a popular day trip from Athens and a summer holiday destination for Athenians.
+Apparently, many locals have summer homes on the island, which is known for its pistachios.
 There are two optional bus tours you can do on Aegina: the Temple of Aphaia and St Nektarios Monastery tour and the Panorama tour, which also takes you to the monastery.

 Final thoughts on this Greek island cruise from Athens